We study cyclic data using FFT (FFT)

 xlabel="Re(y)", ylabel="Im(y)", title="Коэффициенты Фурье", leg=false )

 Fourier coefficients are difficult to interpret directly.
-A more informative indicator of the contribution of a particular coefficient to the process is the square of their amplitude, which can be interpreted as the power of the signal.
-Since in the vector of power values of each component each value occurs twice (for positive and negative frequency scales), we need to calculate the power of any of the two halves of the coefficient vector.
-Let us plot the power spectrum of components of different frequencies, showing the number of observed cycles in 1 year.
+A more informative indicator of the contribution of a coefficient to the process is the square of their amplitude, which can be interpreted as the power of the signal.
+Since each value occurs twice in the vector of power values of each component (for the positive and negative frequency scales), we need to calculate the power of either of the two halves of the vector of coefficients.
+Let's plot the power spectrum of components of different frequencies, showing the number of cycles observed over 1 year.

 N = length(y);